 A pair of made-for-TV movies based on stories by George Lucas.

-Caravan of Courage: An Ewok Adventure aired on ABC in November of 1984, and the sequel, Ewoks: The Battle for Endor, aired on the same channel one year later.
+Caravan of Courage: An Ewok Adventure aired on ABC in November of 1984.
+The sequel, Ewoks: The Battle for Endor, aired on the same station one year later.

 Both films feature a young human character named Cindel Towani (played by actress Aubree Miller).

-In the first film, a family of humans is shipwrecked on the forest moon of Endor, home of the Ewoks.
-Parents Jeremitt and Catrine Towani are promptly kidnapped, and their children — brother Mace and sister Cindel — locate and rescue them, with the help of the Ewoks.
+In the first film, her family is shipwrecked on the forest moon of Endor, home of the Ewoks.
+Her parents, Jeremitt and Catrine Towani, are promptly kidnapped.
+Cindel and her older brother, Mace, must locate and rescue them, with the Ewoks’ help.

-In the book A Brief Guide to Star Wars, author Brian J. Robb notes that Mace is “a name from Lucas’s earliest Star Wars drafts later used for Samuel L. Jackson’s Jedi character in the prequels.”
-I can’t find any clues about how George Lucas came up with Cindel, though.
+In his book A Brief Guide to Star Wars, author Brian J. Robb notes that Mace is “a name from Lucas’s earliest Star Wars drafts later used for Samuel L. Jackson’s Jedi character in the prequels.”
+I can’t find any clues about how Lucas came up with the character name Cindel, though.